Caring and experienced therapists with special expertise

 OT Center Therapy Can Address

-- Fine Motor Development: Hand skills, dexterity, bilateral hand use, and eye-hand coordination
+- Fine Motor Development: Hand skills, dexterity, bilateral hand use, eye-hand coordination, and handwriting skill development

-- Sensory Processing: Integrating responses to information perceived through touch, sound, movement, and other senses
+- Sensory Processing: Integrating responses to information perceived through touch, sound, movement, and other senses; specializing in addressing sensory registration and sensitivities.

 - Daily Living Skills: Self-help skills for everyday tasks, appropriate social and communications behaviors